Published on Wednesday 16, September 2020

 - Financial support to reduce rental stress

-Although these are positive changes that recognise the importance of housing as a fundamental right, the experiences of clients like Linh have revealed that the scheme is not operating as intended.
+Although these are positive changes that recognise the importance of housing as a fundamental right and protected hundreds of renters from eviction during the lockdowns in 2020, the experiences of clients like Linh have revealed that the scheme did not always operate as intended.

-Despite a clear prohibition on eviction, tenants and their families are still being pressured into leaving their home because they have a lack of awareness about the new dispute resolution scheme that exists to facilitate negotiations, or they simply do not feel able to challenge aggressive landlords who refuse to negotiate.
+Despite a clear prohibition on eviction, tenants and their families were still pressured into leaving their home because they have a lack of awareness about the new dispute resolution scheme that exists to facilitate negotiations, or they simply did not feel able to challenge aggressive landlords who refuse to negotiate.

 'We don't want to live in an apartment without paying.
 But they refuse to negotiate, they say 'you need to pay or leave'... it's really frustrating, sometimes we feel like just giving up,' explains Carolina, an international student.

-Senior lawyer Louisa Bassini says that many of the clients we are seeing, like Linh, are not going through the rent reduction scheme.
+Senior lawyer Louisa Bassini says that many of the clients we saw during the pandemic, like Linh, were not able to access the rent reduction scheme.
 'They have all been entitled to do so and would have a strong basis for reduction, but the time and stress was too much,' she explains.

 Our client experiences are consistent with Consumer Affairs Victoria data which indicates that under 6% of tenants have registered rent reductions or deferrals.
 This is also consistent with insights from a Tenants Victoria survey of 370 tenants in August, which showed that almost one in five tenants didn't even ask for a reduction because they were scared or confused, or because of discouragement due to their agent's behaviour.

-Acknowledging these limitations, we are continuing to make sure the voices of our clients are heard in advocating for rental laws and processes that are fair and equitable for everyone.
+During the rental moratorium, we made sure the voices of our clients were heard in advocating for rental laws and processes that are fair and equitable for everyone.
 This includes better coordinated legal support for people less able to advocate for themselves, proper oversight of negotiated rent reductions, and timely access to rent assistance grants.
 We are committed to working across the sector and with government to ensure tenants know their rights and feel supported to enforce them.